Working with Cursors and Fields

-You may define names manually using the Define Name button in the Formulas menu.
+You can define names manually using the Define Name button in the Formulas menu.
 Omit spaces in field names.

-Also, you may use the Add Form Fields item in the Form Wizard menu to insert entire field set at once.
+Also, you can use the Add Form Fields item in the Form Wizard menu to insert entire field set at once.

-Then you may delete unused cells.
+Then you can delete unused cells.
 Use the Clean Named Cells item in the Form Wizard menu to remove names for deleted cells.

-To highlight the active table row, you may add a cursor using the Add Cursor item in the Form Wizard menu.
+To highlight the active table row, you can add a cursor using the Add Cursor item in the Form Wizard menu.